OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/charge_annihilation_set/egfr/PREPARATION_DETAILS.md

 therefore no modifications.
 2. Ligands were left unchanged, no conformational states were detected, but protonations changes where found and kept, as this is a charge anihilation test set.
-3. tested successfully reading in ligands with gufe as 'SmallMoleculeComponents' and protein as 'ProteinComponent'
+3. tested successfully the input protein with `input_validation.py`